About

 In today's rapidly evolving world, technology plays a crucial role in shaping the future of education.
 Without proper access to digital tools, our students may fall behind in a global landscape that is advancing faster than ever.
 While students in many other countries are actively participating in international programs, applying for scholarships, and accessing a wealth of online resources, many of our students face challenges due to limited access to such facilities.

-Understanding this reality, we believe that a laptop is not just a device—it is a bridge to opportunity.
+Understanding this reality, we believe that a laptop is not just a device it is a bridge to opportunity.
 It allows students to stay informed, connected, and engaged with the broader world.
-Whether it’s researching academic content, applying for international scholarships, joining global learning platforms, or preparing for the future workforce, a laptop becomes an essential companion in their academic and personal development.
+Whether it's researching academic content, applying for international scholarships, joining global learning platforms, exploring AI-powered tools, or building the skills needed to thrive in an AI-driven workforce, a laptop becomes an essential companion in their academic and personal development.

 With this in mind, DIU humbly initiated the One Student One Laptop program.
 Our goal is to ensure that every student is equipped with the technological support they need to learn effectively, grow confidently, and compete globally.